Dom Phillips has become the 16th UK journalist to be killed since 2000 in the course of reporting.

-Since 2000, 15 UK journalists (including US-born Marie Colvin) have been killed reporting on conflict.
+Since 2000, 16 UK journalists (including US-born Marie Colvin) have been killed in the course of their reporting – mostly during conflicts.

 Three of those were killed covering the wave of uprisings and violence which erupted across the Middle East from early 2011 – Sky News cameraman Mick Deane, freelance photographer Tim Hetherington, and Sunday Times foreign correspondent Colvin.